tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/实例/管理实例 IP 地址/更换公网 IP 地址_intl_en.md

-## Scenario
+## Overview

-This document describes how to replace a public IP address.
+This document describes how to change a public IP address.

 ## Notes
-- Each account can change the IP within the same region up to 3 times per day.
+- Each account can change public IP addresses within the same region a maximum of 3 times per day.
-- One instance can **only replace one** public IP.
+- Each instance can **only change its public IP once**.
-- **The old public IP will be released after replacement.**
+- **The old public IP will be released after the change.**

 ## Prerequisites